miberr/Mockster/docs/docs/api/animals.md

 |:---------|:---------|
 `rodent`|`Rodent`

 Returns a random breed of rodent.
-For example: `Rodent`.
+For example: `Fukomys mechowii`.

 Return datatype: **string**